UN-OCHA/unocha-site/html/modules/custom/unocha_demo_content/README.md

 drush sqlq 'SELECT uuid FROM node WHERE nid = 527' drush sqlq 'SELECT uuid FROM node WHERE nid = 528' drush sqlq 'SELECT uuid FROM node WHERE nid = 529'

+# Main menu nodes
+drush sqlq 'SELECT uuid FROM node WHERE nid = 71' drush sqlq 'SELECT uuid FROM node WHERE nid = 1' drush sqlq 'SELECT uuid FROM node WHERE nid = 52' drush sqlq 'SELECT uuid FROM node WHERE nid = 56' drush sqlq 'SELECT uuid FROM node WHERE nid = 60' drush sqlq 'SELECT uuid FROM node WHERE nid = 43'

 # Main menu top level
 drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 2' drush sqlq 'SELECT uuid FROM menu_link_content WHERE id = 40'